icaroryan/AutoWise/README.md

 ## 🔑 Environment Variables
-To run the application, you will need to add the following environment variable: <br/> <br/>
+To run the application, the following environment variable must be added: <br/> <br/>
 ```API_TOKEN```

 ## 🔧 Setup